 - WHEREAS, McCormack Baron Salazar ("MBS") has been selected by the Master Developer to act as the developer for the Alice Griffith Replacement Units; and, - WHEREAS, On August 31, 2011, MBS and the San Francisco Housing Authority ("SFHA") were awarded a \$30,500,000 Choice Neighborhoods Implementation ("CNI") Grant for the redevelopment of Alice Griffith public housing and the associated transformation of the Eastern Bayview neighborhood; and, - WHEREAS, All of the 256 Alice Griffith Replacement Units will be replaced and integrated into newly constructed buildings developed by MBS that will also include 248 new affordable units.
 The first three phases of new homes will be built on vacant land adjacent to the existing Alice Griffith public housing site currently owned by OCII and SFHA, providing existing residents with the opportunity to move directly from their existing homes into new homes without leaving their community or risking displacement; and, - WHEREAS, The DDA is an enforceable obligation under the Dissolution Law and shown on line HPSY 30 of the Recognized Obligation Payment Schedule (the "ROPS") for January to June 2014, which was approved by the Oversight Board and the California Department of Finance ("DOF").
-Accordingly, on December 14, 2012, DOF issued a final and conclusive determination under California Health and Safety Code § 34177.5 (i), that the Phase 1 DDA and the Phase 2 DDA are enforceable obligations that survived the dissolution of the SFRA; and, - WHEREAS, On September 28, 2015 under Resolution No. 12-2015, the Oversight Board of the City and County of San Francisco approved an expenditure of up to \$9,625,000 for funding for the development including the Alice Griffith Replacement Project through Item No. 161 of the Recognized Obligation Payment Schedule for the period of January 1, 2016 through June 30, 2016 ("ROPS 15-16B").
+Accordingly, on December 14, 2012, DOF issued a final and conclusive determination under California Health and Safety Code § 34177.5 (i), that the Phase 1 DDA and the Phase 2 DDA are enforceable obligations that survived the dissolution of the SFRA; and, - WHEREAS, On September 28, 2015 under Resolution No. 12-2015, the Oversight Board approved an expenditure of up to \$9,625,000 for funding for the development including the Alice Griffith Replacement Project through Item No. 161 of the Recognized Obligation Payment Schedule for the period of January 1, 2016 through June 30, 2016 ("ROPS 15-16B").
 The reserves for Item 161 consist of funds approved by DOF to be retained through the Low and Moderate Income Housing Funds Due Diligence Reserve for the Alice Griffith Replacement Project.
-The California

-Department of Finance provided final approval of the expenditure for Item No. 239 through its letter dated December 17, 2013; and
+The DOF provided final approval of the expenditure for Item No. 239 through its letter dated December 17, 2013; and - WHEREAS, Under multiple resolutions, the Commission has approved predevelopment loans, permanent loans, and schematic designs for the first three phases of development at Alice Griffith and those three phases are currently under construction; and, - WHEREAS, MBS has partnered with Tabernacle Community Development Corporation (together, the "Developer") for Phase 4 of the redevelopment of Alice Griffith ("Phase 4") and on May 20, 2016 the HOPE SF Loan Committee approved a predevelopment loan in the amount of \$2,162,000 for predevelopment activities; and,